Museum Passes

 • Passes can be reserved up to 45 days in advance online or in person at any branch.
 The date of your reservation is the first day you pick up the pass.

-• If you reserve a pass and then change your plans, please cancel your reservation by calling any library branch.
+• If you reserve a pass and then change your plans, please cancel your reservation by using the link provided in the pass reservation email or calling any library branch.

 • Patrons may not check-out the same museum pass multiple times within a 40-day period.

-• Passes are checked-out for a three-day loan period and are not renewable.
+• Passes are checked-out for a one-day loan period and are not renewable.

 • Fines and Fees: